 Notes

 - The rice vermicelli noodles I use are about the diameter of a spaghetti noodle.
-They are not the angle hair ones as I find the slightly thicker noodles give a better chew and substance to the dish.
+They are not the angel hair ones as I find the slightly thicker noodles give a better chew and substance to the dish.

 Gabby